Friday, April 17, 2020

 he likes his coffee

-he builds litter box
+he builds litter boxes

 out of fluffy grass